to-ie/ad-aggregator/readme.md

 - Identify new and removed ads.
 - Store data in a structured format (JSON).
 - Automate scraping with cron jobs.
-- Generate a static HTML site to browse and filter ads offline.
+- Display ads in a simple, filterable list.

 ## ✨ Features